pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/US/SR - Delivery Error (US).md

 Inform the customer that they will be provided with a new tracking number for the replacement:

 > We can see that your package is on its way back to our service center.
-Please be advised that once our service center has received the package, we’ll issue the resend the correct item ASAP.
+Please be advised that once our service center has received the package, we’ll arrange a shipment of the correct item ASAP.
 Please wait for further notice.
 Thank you.

 (END)